ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Get or add ExtraHop detection note will fail if `Detection Tracking` is enabled on ExtraHop but the playbook should still complete.

-The playbook is initiated by an automatic incident menu item `ExtraHop Reveal(x): Update Detection`
+The playbook is initiated by an automatic incident menu item `ExtraHop Reveal(x): Update Detection (PB)`

 The following screenshot shows an example of a note added to a SOAR incident: